jbmowgli/PixelsRoll20ChromeExtension/docs/USER_GUIDE.md

 3. Try the test page at `tests/test.html` to isolate issues
 4. Refer to the Pixels dice official documentation for device-specific problems

-Remember: This extension enhances your Roll20 experience with physical dice - have fun and roll well! 🎲
+Remember: This extension integrates physical Pixels dice with Roll20 for enhanced dice rolling functionality! 🎲